McGarvs/cs124/README.md

 ![Before rename](./screenshots/before-rename.png)

 We considered having a larger text input area for when a user edits a task.
-Our reasoning for this was so the user can see a larger portion of the text as they edit.
-Ultimately, we decided that the extra whitespace in this text area was unnecessary and clunky.
+Our reasoning was for the user to be able to see a larger portion of the text as they edit.
+However our User Testing showed that resize wasn't really used, and that this text area tag caused some weird formatting, so we switched it to a normal input tag instead.

+Additionally, the Save button was placed to the far right such that if a user clicked quickly, they would often hit the Delete button and trigger the Delete popup.
+To help remedy this, our final design shifted it a bit to the left.

 ![During rename 1](./screenshots/during-rename-part1.png)

 ## User Testing